Oct 18

 I'm not criticising this - there's reasonable money to be made and done well you can live a pretty peaceful life.

 But you intuitively know that low risk normally means low return.
 To hit six figures and beyond, you need to go deeper.
-That means to position yourself as a strategic partner, and to do that you must know your clients very well.
+That requires that you position yourself as a strategic partner, and to do that you must know your clients problems and goals very well.

 What motivates them?
 What do they believe?
 How do they treat their staff and their own customers?
 These are what we call psychographic properties, and together they build up a picture of the ideal sort of person you'd like to work with.
 When you define and connect with others who you resonate with, you're less likely to see conflict or experience awkward conversation.